 Later, Noam received a full scholarship to attend the Berklee College of Music in Boston, where he studied for two years.
 During his stay in Boston, Noam became one of the leading drummers in the Boston Jazz scene and one of the most sought after drummers in the United States Jazz community.
 He performed in top venues across the USA and in Jazz festivals all over the world.

-Noam graduated from Berklee College of Music with a Masters degree in music performance and production, and currently resides in Brussels, Belgium.
+Noam graduated from Berklee College of Music with a Masters degree in music performance and production, and currently resides in Los Angeles, California.